Expo EAS

 ```

-Use `--platform android` for Android test runs.
+Use `--platform android` for Android runs.
+Pass `--pr-description`, `--base-branch`, and `--head-branch` when available.

-If a PR number is available, append:
+If a PR number is available, append to the `ci` command:

 ```bash